 I began to think I was getting a handle on the job.
 How wrong I was.
 By the spring, soon after signing the lease for my first apartment at 131 Amity Street in Brooklyn, my manager took me out for a lunch at a Chinese restaurant in Greenwich Village and told me to find another job.
 She didn't set a specific timeframe for leaving.
 I thought I was getting a promotion, that's how deluded I was.
 Then I found myself involved in a libel suit for my involvement in a story where a touchy executive was referred to as “unsavory.”
 And then my mother had a fatal bone cancer diagnosis.
 And then I had a tempestuous romance with Joanne, an older woman (as in, she was 30 years old) from the Upper West Side who I met at Congregation Emunath Israel on West 23rd Street.
 Those tumultuous weeks in 1981 swamped my boat in every possible way but I stayed afloat.

 Aghast and ashamed at this reversal of my post-college trajectory, I never could tell recruiters why I wanted to leave the plum job at Forbes.
 I finally became an editor at a meek trade magazine, Quick Frozen Foods, a monthly published by Harcourt Brace Jovanovich (HBJ).
 This job was a better fit for my skillset at the time, and it paid 50 percent more than Forbes.
-I did solid work there, with a fondness for articles on kosher food regulation in New York and the foodservice department at Sing Sing Prison
+I did solid work there, with a fondness for articles on kosher food regulation in New York and the foodservice department at Sing Sing Prison.

 Two years later, HBJ moved its New York magazines to Cleveland.
 I decided to stay in town and try freelancing.
 My career arc plummeted from Princeton to Forbes to Quick Frozen Foods to an unemployment line in downtown Brooklyn in three years.
 My mother died before I ever held another full-time job.

-On the upside, I living by my wits as a freelancer, which resulted in four years of enjoyable writing at publications like Advertising Age and Whole Life Times, the freedom to finally travel the world, fast times with the invaluable National Writers Union and eventually a job as the East Coast Bureau Chief of Video Store, a magazine then owned by HBJ.
+On the upside, I lived by my wits as a freelancer, which resulted in four years of enjoyable writing at publications like Advertising Age and Whole Life Times, the freedom to finally travel the world, fast times with the invaluable National Writers Union and eventually a job as the East Coast Bureau Chief of Video Store, a magazine then owned by HBJ.

 May 29, 1981: